Strengthening families and repurposing education.

-About ten years ago, I wanted to find out why some children struggled well and matured in life – and others didn’t.
+About ten years ago, I needed to find out why some children struggled well and matured in life – and others didn’t.
 I read and continue to do a great deal of research.
-You may like to spend some time with the resources that have impacted my work the most.
+You may like to spend some time with the resources that have had a great impact on my work.

-My research focused on resources that taught me more about educational philosophy, theology, and neuroscience / communication pathology.
-I do not pretend to be a scientist or a theologian, but the connections between how God designed us to work and how we really do work fascinate me!
+I focused my research in three areas: educational philosophy, theology, and neuroscience / communication pathology.
+I do not pretend to be a scientist or a theologian, but the connections between how God designed us to work and how we really do work are both inspiring and practical.

 I applied my research in school settings and in my consulting practice; I saw miracles.
 I still do.
 You may be encouraged to read a few testimonials.